I’ve consulted full-time for 20 years, working alongside clients in technology, finance, healthcare, the social sector, and government.

 - across a 20 year span.

-Contact me for availability, which is limited through first half of 2026.
-However, I’d love to assist you as I am able, and can introduce you to effective consultants who are available sooner.
+- Timing: My availability is super limited through mid-2026, but contact me anyways.
+I’d love to assist you as I am able, and can introduce you to effective consultants who are available sooner.